-The Audit Committee has reviewed and validated above transactions, and gave the opinion that thepurpose of these transactions are to support the company's business expansion in the regional country with an interest rate close to the normal rate when the company borrows from the bank.
-And these transactions are needed and for the highest benefit of the company's business. (arm's length basis)
+The Audit Committee has reviewed and validated above transactions, and gave the opinion that the purpose of these transactions are to support the company's business expansion in the regional country with an interest rate close to the normal rate when the company borrows from the bank.
+And these transactions are needed and for the company's business. (arm's length basis